 Learn about Bristol on a tour

-One of the best ways to see the city is by boat, so don't miss out on a chance to book a trip with Bristol FerryBristol Packet Boat Trips or The Matthew, who offer everything from harbour sightseeing to gin cruises and Sunday trips to Beeses.
+One of the best ways to see the city is by boat, so don't miss out on a chance to book a trip with Bristol FerryBristol Packet Boat Trips or The Matthew, which offer everything from harbour sightseeing to cream tea cruises and Sunday trips to Beeses riverside bar.

-Discover Bristol’s fabulous food scene on a food and drink tour, or browse a range of tours, tastings and experiences with Yuup Bristol.
+Discover Bristol’s fabulous food scene on a food and drink tour, or browse a range of tours, tastings and experiences with Yuup Bristol and The Indytute.

-Group holding food samples - credit Food Tours of Bristol
+Group wine tasting - credit Food Tours of Bristol

 Image - Food Tours of Bristol